dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * `-mimicVerificationOf:<dafny version>` - let `dafny` attempt to mimic
   the verification behavior of a previous version of `dafny`.
-This can be useful during migration to a newer version of `dafny` when a Dafny program has proofs, such as methods or lemmas, that are unstable in the sense that their verification may become slower or fail altogether after logically irrelevant changes are made in the verification input.
+This can be useful during migration to a newer version of `dafny` when a Dafny program has proofs, such as methods or lemmas, that are highly variable in the sense that their verification may become slower or fail altogether after logically irrelevant changes are made in the verification input.

   Accepted versions are: `3.3`.
-Note that falling back on the behavior of version 3.3 turns off features that prevent certain classes of verification instability.
+Note that falling back on the behavior of version 3.3 turns off features that prevent certain classes of verification variability.

 * `-noCheating:<n>` - control whether certain assumptions are allowed.
   The value of `<n>` can be one of the following.